Astell means ‘Stars’ in Latin and Kern means ‘Center’ in German. We believe Astell&Kern is the center of music

 Today, original music performances can be captured in digital almost exactly as they were performed due to new, advanced recording technology currently available.
-However, these high quality recordings are mainly listened to through inferior sound formats, such as MP3 or through streaming services.
+However, these high-quality recordings are mainly listened to through inferior sound formats, such as MP3 or through lower quality streaming services.

 The soundstage and the ambience of the original performance often disappears when listening to compressed MP3 music.

-After pondering these issues, Astell&Kern was our solution to poor sound quality for the sake of portability, and our way in reviving the original sound quality of music, MQS, for music artists, recording engineers, and professionals.
-The soundstage and the ambience of the original performance often disappears when listening to compressed MP3 music.
+After pondering these issues, founding Astell&Kern was our solution to poor sound quality for the sake of portability, and our way in reviving the original sound quality for music artists, recording engineers, and professionals.

-24-bit, 192kHz high-resolution audio is considered studio quality and is also referred to as: Mastering Quality Sound (MQS).
+24-bit, 192kHz high-resolution audio is considered studio quality.

 What does 24-bit and 192kHz mean?